bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 use.
 Using curves with endomorphisms reduces the number of group operations by enabling scalars to be recoded in shorter forms.
-By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient.
+By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.
 The field GF(2^127-1) offers extremely efficient arithmetic as it is a Mersenne prime.
 Together these improvements substantially reduce power consumption and computation time.

-This document specifies an Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are significantly faster and more power-efficient than any other available alternatives.
-As described in [Curve4Q], this curve is uniquely determined by specific properties that are required to achieve top performance at a specific security level: Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
-This "uniqueness" allays concerns about selecting curves vulnerable to as of yet unknown attacks.
+This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are faster then any alternative.
+As described in [Curve4Q], Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
+This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.

-This document also specifies how to perform Diffie-Hellman key agreement using this curve.

 # Mathematical Prerequisites